Characteristics of God’s voice

 - Anger.
 There is also a righteous anger, but the enemy will often try to trick us into not being patient, and justifying our words or actions.

 - The enemy almost always uses twisted scripture with me.
-For example: God’s wants me to give up all my money.
-Then bible verses will come to mind, like the widow who put in all she had.
+For example, the enemy will put a thought in my mind like, God wants me to give up all my money.
+Then bible verses will come to my mind like, the widow who put in all she had.
 Or Jesus telling the rich young man, to sell all his possessions, and give the money to the poor.
 (The true interpretation is that, we must be willing to give up everything for Jesus.)

 ① Romans 8:26 ② Matthew 6:11-13 ③ Psalm 22:9 ④ Isaiah 26:3